Carrd Tutorial: How to Make a Good Carrd Website

 The Contact Section

-In this section, we’ll write our own short text that replaces the Lorem Ipsum, remove the icons of the photo-sharing platform 500px and Twitter, and add Octocat (the GitHub logo).
+In this section, we’ll write our own short text, remove the icons of 500px, Instagram, and X, and add Octocat (the GitHub logo).

 Just like before, when you want to customize an element, you just click on it, and you’ll see all the available options on the left side of the screen.
 So, we click on the 500px icon, find the bin symbol, click on it and remove 500px.
-It’s the same procedure for the Twitter icon.
+It’s the same procedure for the X and Instagram icons.

 Then we click “Add,” and in the “Type” field, we search for what we need, in this case, GitHub.
 To speed up the search, you can type the first few letters of the name, and Carrd will show you the searched item.

 When we add a new icon, we need to specify a URL.
-This goes for any icons you have – they need to contain a URL that leads to the right destination on the Web.
-So, you need to include your full email address, as well as the URLs of your Facebook profile, your Instagram profile, and similar.
+So, you need to include your full email address, as well as the URLs of your Facebook profile, GitHub, and similar.

-Here we’ll also add a mouse-hover effect.
-When the mouse pointer hovers over an icon, the color of the icon will change to a shade of black:
+Here we’ll also add a hover effect.
+When the pointer hovers over an icon, the color of the icon will change to a shade of orange:

 The first thing we’ll do in this section is make the divider a little bit wider.
 We’ll keep the default values for the style, orientation, color, thickness, margins, alignment, and mobile version of the site.

-Other things we’ll change are the weight of the text of the buttons and the style from outline to solid.
+We’ll also change the weight of the text in the buttons and change the style from outline to solid.
 You can do this by clicking on the middle icon in the left corner, the one that looks like a brush.
 Let’s see the result:

 We’re almost done.
 Let’s just take a look at a few more things.